ExactTarget/fuelux/README.md

 ### AMD

-If using AMD (such as [RequireJS](http://require.js.org)) reference the the fuelux directory in your paths configuration, wherever it is located:
+If using AMD (such as [RequireJS](http://require.js.org)) reference the fuelux directory in your paths configuration, wherever it is located:
 ```javascript
 require.config({
     paths: {